EKGF/ekg-maturity/docs-fragments/pillar/organization/capability-area/delivery-management/capability/dataops-process/levels.md

-# Levels

 !!! warn

-    Work in progress
+    Work in progress, describe the 5 maturity levels of this capability